dustball/opencrisisline/README.md

 Once installation (see below) is finished, the administrator should invite volunteers to sign up.
 They sign themselves up with their phone number and a master password, specify their handle and pick which phone pools to opt-in to.
 (Unchecking all the options essentially puts their number on 'hold', which allows volunteers to mark themselves away for vacations or other reasons.)

 The system supports one, two, or three phone pools.
-For example, you could have 1) the general pool 2) a group that may have a certain speciality, training or focus and 3) a graveyard (night shift) pool -- volunteers that specifically opt-in to recieve calls at any time of day.
+For example, you could have 1) the general pool 2) a group that may have a certain speciality, training or focus and 3) a graveyard (night shift) pool -- volunteers that specifically opt-in to receive calls at any time of day.
 When a caller reaches the line, they will be presented with the appropriate number of options.
 Example: "To reach any volunteer, press 1.
 For code red, press 2.
-For graveyward / night shift, press 3.".
+For graveyard / night shift, press 3.".
 These are only examples, however, and you can define whatever phone pools you want.

 Once an option is selected by the caller, it will call 6 ([configurable](https://github.com/dustball/opencrisisline/blob/master/config.sample)) random people from the appropriate list.
 It will connect the call with whomever answers first and hang up on the rest.
 If nobody answers -- or a voicemail system picks up -- the caller should hang up and call back for a different random selection.
 (Note: callers almost always get through the first time, but your messaging to potential callers should include note of how to handle such a situation.)